Alexanderplatz: Early history to the 18th century

-A hospital stood at the location of present-day Alexanderplatz since the 13th century.
+A hospital stood at the location of present-day Alexanderplatz in the 13th century.
 Named Heiliger Georg (St. George), the hospital gave its name to the nearby Georgentor (George Gate) of the Berlin city wall.
 Outside the city walls, this area was largely undeveloped until around 1400, when the first settlers began building thatched cottages.
 As a gallows was located close by, the area earned the nickname the Teufels Lustgarten ('Devil's Pleasure Garden').